How to Design Ad Banners that Drive CTR

 Lately, banners have taken a wild turn.

-Instead of providing users with value, it usually just spams them to insanity.
+Instead of giving users value, it usually spams them to insanity.
 And that’s because many brands ignore a very important factor in banner advertising:

 Context.

 The best thing you can do when creating a banner advertising campaign is to know your audience.
-By delivering your ads to the right people, not only do you increase your conversion rate, but you also improve your brand reputation and awareness level.
+By delivering your ads to the right people, you increase your conversion rate and improve your brand reputation and awareness.

 It is generally known that banner advertising is frequently utilized in the digital world in two main contexts: prospecting and remarketing.

-Prospecting refers to individuals who have never visited your website and may not even be aware of your brand.
-In addition, retargeting users haveadvert visited the page but did not convert.
-Consider this information while developing your adverts and composing ad content to know what you target.
+Prospecting refers to individuals who have never visited your website and may not even know your brand.
+In addition, retargeting users who have visited the page but did not convert.
+Consider this information while developing your ads and composing ad content to know what you target.

-To learn more about your audience, you should ask yourself: Who are they?
+To learn more about your audience, ask yourself: Who are they?
 Which age group do they belong to?

 Popular Ad Sizes and Positions